anoop-panakool/kubernetes-lab/lab/Services/README.md

         ports:
         - containerPort: 28017
 ```
-We’ll comment only on the things that changed.

 Since this ReplicaSet defines only the database, we reduced the number of replicas to 1.
 For now, we’ll pretend that one replica of a database is enough.